wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-defender/includes/2-explain-microsoft-defender-antivirus.md

 Microsoft Defender Antivirus helps protect your computer from spyware, malware, and viruses.
-Microsoft Defender Antivirus also is Hyper-V-aware, which means that can detect wshether Windows is running as a virtual machine.
+Microsoft Defender Antivirus also is Hyper-V-aware, which means that can detect whether Windows is running as a virtual machine.
 Microsoft Defender Antivirus uses definitions to determine if software it detects is unwanted, and it alerts you to potential risks.
-To help keep definitions up to date, Microsoft Defender Antivirus automatically installs new definitions as they are released.
+To help keep definitions up to date, Microsoft Defender Antivirus automatically installs new definitions as they're released.

 :::image type="content" source="../media/windows-10-virus-threat-0ace05bb.png" alt-text="Screenshot showing virus and threat protection status, with no current threats.":::